 If the state of Ohio is accusing you of killing another person, you need to move quickly to defend yourself.
-You can start this process by hiring an experienced Cincinnati homicide lawyer at Suhre & Associates, LLC, call us today at (513) 333-0014.
+You can start this process by contacting an experienced Cincinnati homicide lawyer at Suhre & Associates, LLC, today (513) 333-0014.

 How the Suhre & Associates, LLC Legal Team Can Defend You Against Your Homicide Charge

 Our Cincinnati criminal defense attorney here at Suhre & Associates, LLC, is dedicated to providing our clients with top-class legal services.
 When you hire us to help you fight back against your homicide charge, we will:

 During the course of your homicide case, you will be forced to make dozens of tough decisions.
 Your actions, when faced with these tricky situations, are likely to play a significant role in determining the outcome of your case.
 If you can consistently make the right moves, you might be able to improve your chances of getting your charge dropped or reduced.

 When you work with our legal team, you won’t have to make those tough choices on your own.
 A Suhre & Associates, LLC, attorney will be by your side every step of the way to provide you with the advice and guidance you require.

 Gather Exculpatory Evidence

 As your homicide case progresses, you can expect the prosecution to put together a mountain of evidence that they believe proves your guilt.
 Quite often, the best way to fight back against their efforts is to gather an abundance of evidence that shows your innocence.

 At Suhre & Associates, LLC, we have been helping Cincinnatians with their criminal cases for years.
 As such, we know where to look to find exculpatory evidence.
 When you hire us, we will work tirelessly to try to locate the proof you need to show that you are innocent.